 You will be responsible for providing your cell phone number to your on-site administrators in case of an emergency.
 GLO also collects cell numbers from students participating in Northwestern Programs and Exchanges.
 You should also provide this number to your own emergency contacts.

 Email & Internet

 Any official Northwestern communications will come through your Northwestern email address.
-We recommend that you install the Northwestern VPN (Virtual Private Network; http://www.it.northwestern.edu/oncampus/vpn/) onto your laptop before you leave, so that you can access Northwestern’s network and services.
+Failure to receive, read, and/or respond to communication sent to your official email address may result in penalties, including possible removal from your study abroad program.
+We recommend installing the Northwestern VPN (Virtual Private Network; http://www.it.northwestern.edu/oncampus/vpn/) onto your laptop before you leave, so that you can access Northwestern’s network and services.

 You will most likely have Internet access in various facilities at your host institution and in your accommodations.
 For locations where internet access and reliability can be challenging, additional information and instructions will be provided by your program.

 Northwestern participates in eduroam (education roaming), a secure federated wireless network for the international research and education community.
 The service allows Northwestern students, staff, and faculty to use their NetID credentials to access wireless network services while visiting eduroam-participating institutions located throughout the world.
 With hundreds of thousands of wireless access points sharing a common SSID, eduroam acts as one large, world-wide, wireless hotspot.